-If you’ve recently found yourself in search of a new place to live and your credit is less than perfect, you may have encountered some difficulty.
+If you’ve ever found yourself in search of a new place to live and your credit is less than perfect, you probably know it’s not easy.

 - Be honest.
-Honesty is the best policy.
 If you know that the property manager will perform a credit check, beat him to the punch and lay everything on the table.
 When doing so, present letters of reference to prove your case from those you have dealt with in the past, such as landlords and employers.
 Also, direct the evaluator to the notes in your credit file to strengthen your case.

 - Offer to prepay rent.
 Still getting the side eye?
 Assuming you have a substantial amount of cash on hand, offer to beef up the security deposit or even prepay rent for the first and last month to indicate that you are serious about being a responsible tenant.
 You may also want to see if they are willing to grant you an approval if you enroll in automatic withdrawal.